What is Token Signing Certificate and How Does it Works?

 Step 2:

-When a user submits a request for access, the server receives the token and uses the public key to check the token’s authenticity and the user’s signature.
+When a user submits an access request, the server receives the token and uses the public key to check the token’s authenticity and the user’s signature.

 Step 3: